melchor629/hny/README.md

 - Run `npm run serve:docker` to serve the `dist` folder locally using the custom nginx configuration at port 3000
 - Run `npm run docker` to build the docker image
 - Run `docker container run --rm -it -p 80:80 hny-melchor9000` to run the docker image, and go to [http://localhost](http://localhost) to see the web in action.
 - Some projects require the API to be up, run `npm start -w packages/hny-api`.
-It requires a vercel account btw...
 - To download the assets, run `./scripts/assets.sh pull`!

 Have fun :)